 We share the common goal of making our community more connected while growing our future economic base.

 We have partnered with the Miami-Dade County Parks and Recreation and Miami-Dade County Transit departments.
-Our committee includes preeminent architects, designers, urban planners, biking advocates, marketing experts, legal and accounting professionals, real estate developers, and more.
+Our committee includes architects, designers, urban planners, biking advocates, marketing experts, legal and accounting professionals, real estate developers, and more.

 Be a Friend